 Our employees learned:

 - They did not communicate well with clarity and conciseness.

-- By the time the instructions got to the person with the puzzle, the instructions often were incorrect and with gaps.
+- By the time the instructions got to the person with the puzzle, the instructions often were incorrect and incomplete.

-- They did not function as well as team as they thought they would.
+- As a team, they did not function as well as they thought they would.

 In light of their poor performance in this simple game, everyone was ready to learn about the Internal Customer Principle.

 Every person can learn the internal customer principle by asking two questions.

 Internal customer and internal supplier are terms we use to describe relationships within our own organization.